ahmedosama9777/OCR-for-Arabic-Scripts/README.md

   - All available cut points are then determined but there may exist invalid ones among them.
   - Valid cut points are determined to be able to segment the word to characters.
-  - Papers used:
-o An efficient, font independent word and character segmentation algorithm for printed Arabic text (KING SAUDI UNIVERSITY)
+  - Papers used: An efficient, font independent word and character segmentation algorithm for printed Arabic text (KING SAUDI UNIVERSITY)

 # Feature extraction/ selection module